Chnapy/timeflies/docs/gameplay/game-mechanics/spell.md

 ## Spell prepare & launch

-When a spell is selected to be launched the range area is shown around the character. **This area uses *lines of sight***, so if obstacles bars view, several tiles may be not targetable.
+When a spell is selected to be launched the range area is shown around the character.
+This area may use **lines of sight**, so if obstacles bars view, several tiles may be not targetable.

 Player can then click on one of available tiles to launch the spell.
 At this moment action area show up on tiles around targeted tile, all characters in this area receive spell effects.

 To launch a spell, some conditions should be respected:
-- target tile should not be an obstacle
-- target tile should be in range area
+- target tile should be in range area (this area may be virtually infinite)
 - it should remains at least the spell duration as turn time
 - it should be character turn